Anshika121/QuriEx/README.md

 # QuriEx
 Automation Test Script for Quri.com
-Copy and paste code from QuriEx.java to Eclipse IDE Import the given
+Copy and paste the code from QuriEx.java to Eclipse IDE Run as Java Application or TestNG.